Travelling West Africa – Our INCREDIBLE Journey Recap 2019

 We started off with an island nation that many haven’t heard about.
 It was great and at the time, it reminded us of Cuba.
 Nice architecture, food full of flavour and easy days to explore the main island.
-Most travellers that travel West Africa don’t get out here, but it is worth it.
+Most travellers that go travelling West Africa don’t get out here, but it is worth it.

 We said goodbye to our comforts and entered the dusty streets of this huge country.
 This felt like the real start of our travel West Africa adventure.
 Our highlight was Couchsurfing in the capital and drinking plenty of tea with our Couchsurfing host and her local friends.
 The fish market was amazing too!

 What a nice surprise.
 The capital Ouagadougou seemed more relaxed after Bamako and we got to see the Sindou Peaks, which reminded us of the Bungle Bungles in West Australia.
-Who knew we will travel West Africa thoroughly before we travel West Australia.
+Who knew we will be travelling West Africa thoroughly before we travel West Australia.
 We had some great food and saw a baobab tree.

 There is no secret here, we loved Niger!
 Again our adventures were limited to Niamey and surrounding areas but we had a fantastic time.
-We ate some world-class brochettes here (marinated fillet beef on skewers), visited markets and a cool bar at the river for sunset.
+We ate some world-class brochettes here (marinated fillet beef on skewers), and visited markets and a cool bar at the river for sunset.

 Applying for many visas in Dakar wasn’t all that fun, but we had a lovely Airbnb host here.
 We ventured to the colonial town of St Louis and down to the beaches of Cap Skirring.
 We had some tiring travel days, but some yummy food too.
-If you need to get some visas to travel West Africa overland, this is a good place to get them.
+If you need to get some visas to continue travelling West Africa overland, this is a good place to get them.

-We didn’t really know what to expect but when we arrived, but we found the colonial streets of Bissau quite charming.
-Sure, everything needed more than just a bit of TLC, but the food was tasty, beer was cold and the people were laid back and friendly.
+We didn’t really know what to expect when we arrived, but we found the colonial streets of Bissau quite charming.
+Sure, everything needed more than just a bit of TLC, but the food was tasty, the beer was cold and the people were laid back and friendly.
 The place has character and we seem to enjoy destinations that were former Portuguese colonies.
-We suggest you spend more time here when you travel West Africa.

 The entry to this tiny country was far from ideal with corrupt officers asking for bribes.
+You can read the whole story here, we can only laugh about it now.
 But getting to the beach gave us the break we needed.
 With some live music, great fish dinners and sunsets on the beach we were ready to head further south.

 We flew into Liberia and just like that we entered tropical Africa.
 Our highlight was a visit to an old Ducor Hotel – once a true star of Africa now sits forgotten on top of the hill overlooking the capital.
 Beers and sunset from the rooftop were epic.

-The journey into Sierra Leone was a tough one – it took us 2 days to reach the capital with multiple breakdowns on tough unpaved roads.
+The journey into Sierra Leone was a tough one – it took us two days to reach the capital with multiple breakdowns on tough unpaved roads.
 But it was worth it.
-The best beaches when you travel West Africa are right here and we finally managed a visit to a national park.
+When you start travelling in West Africa, you’ll find the best beaches here.
+And, we finally managed a visit to a national park.

 Our bush camping at a local school became the night to remember.
 The entire village came to welcome us and since we didn’t have a common language we decided to dance and sing.
 From Macarena to Hokey Pokey – it was the perfect way to communicate.

 Naturally, when you travel West Africa overland, there will be a time you just want a cup of coffee in a nice cafe and a day to relax.
-We were able to do this in Ivory Coast.
+We were able to do this on Ivory Coast.

 Slave forts to learn more about history, national parks, the chilled Volta region and Accra sure knows how to do nightlife well.
-If you’re not sure that you’re ready to travel West Africa, come to Ghana for the first taste of it and then decide.
+If you’re not sure that you’re ready to set off travelling West Africa, come to Ghana for the first taste of it and then decide.

 We rolled into the capital city of Lome and found an industrial city which we weren’t expecting.
 Instead, we headed north into the mountains for some hiking and waterfalls.
 We also spent a few days on the beach, but the currents are too strong here to swim.

 Our final country in West Africa.
-It wasn’t easy getting here due to delays with our visa, but once we rolled into Lagos we found the people to be the main thing to remember.
+Travelling West Africa has been a crazy adventure by this stage and we were ready to reach this point.
+It wasn’t easy getting to Nigeria due to delays with our visa, but once we rolled into Lagos we found the people to be the main thing to remember.